 Clear Your Chakras by Clearing Clutter for Good

 During your spring clean, don’t just focus on the cleaning.
 A cluttered home fills your space with negative energy that can easily have an effect on your energy levels and health.
 Make three piles for keeping, donating, and throwing away your things.
 Making an effort to declutter your home in this way will have a similar cleansing effect on your chakras.
 If you find it difficult to part with sentimental items from the past, a tarot card reader can help you identify why.

+A clean space often leads to a clean mind and there is science to prove it.
 Why not put these tips into practice today?
 Your mind and your home could benefit by tomorrow.

 Share This Page

 You must be logged in to leave a comment. click here to login